The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Maryland, US

 English

 Jordan Burnette is a primary care provider, practicing in Family Medicine in Federalsburg, Maryland.
 Dr. Burnette is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Familial Hypertension, and Glucocorticoid-Remediable Aldosteronism.
-Dr. Burnette is currently accepting new patients.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), Hypertension, and Glucocorticoid-Remediable Aldosteronism.

 Experienced in Alternating Hemiplegia of Childhood